JooCrepaldi/RoadmapActivities/README.md

 # RoadmapActivities
-Activities from Roadmap that i did for practice frontend developent.
+Activities from Roadmap that i did to practice frontend developent.